Gum disease and overall health

 Most of you when you think about gum disease, you might link it to bad breath, bleeding, swollen or tender gums, loose or sensitive teeth.
 No doubt these are common effects of what gum disease can do to your mouth.
 However, there is more and more evidence that gum disease could also be related to other serious health problems that you may not expect, including certain cancers and dementia.

-Gum disease has been associated with a variety of health problems, although evidence has been inconclusive for many of them.
+Gum disease has been associated with various health problems, although evidence has been inconclusive for many of them.
 However, health conditions where there is more robust evidence that gum disease could be a risk factor include:

 - heart disease